Heizahn/platzi-pong/README.md

-#This game is make on Godot 3.5
+# This game is make on Godot 3.5
 I'm learning Godot beacuse Unity is evil XD

 # platzi-pong

-a guide very good on Godot
+A very good guide on Godot